Easing Your Way Through Withdrawal and Detox

-When trying to get sober, the safest method is always to enter a residential treatment facility or to get outpatient drug treatment.
 Detoxification is normally the first step of treatment an addict will receive on their road to recovery and sobriety.
-And the best thing you can do before entering treatment is to prepare yourself for what the detox process will be like and how to ease any potential withdrawal symptoms you may develop.
+The best thing you can do before entering treatment is to prepare yourself for what the detox process will be like.
+It’s also important to learn more about how to ease any potential withdrawal symptoms you may develop.

 The Detox Process

 The process of detoxification is vital, especially for those dealing with long-term addiction.
-To ensure the safety of every client, Daylight Recovery’s drug detox program offers round-the-clock monitoring throughout the withdrawal process.
-This program typically lasts between 5 and 7 days with suitable medications being self-administered throughout the program.
+To ensure the safety of every client, Daylight Recovery Services’ drug detox program offers round-the-clock monitoring throughout the withdrawal process.
+This program typically lasts between 5 and 7 days and includes the use of suitable medications throughout the program.

-While there’s no way to completely prevent withdrawal symptoms, there are some things you can do to help ease the side effects and be more comfortable during the process.
+Although there is no way to completely prevent withdrawal symptoms, there are some things you can do to ease the common side effects of a mild to moderate withdrawal.
+These may help you feel more comfortable during the process.

 Use Safe Medication

-While in a residential treatment facility, you may be prescribed various medications for your withdrawal symptom pain.
+While in a detox facility, you may receive prescriptions for various medications for your withdrawal symptom pain.
 These medications can help prevent vomiting and diarrhea from happening as frequently.

 Try Herbal Or Complementary Medication

 Complementary medicine may help reduce or ease withdrawal symptoms for some people.
-Acupuncture can potentially reduce symptoms when combined with certain medications, and Chinese herbal medicines, like ginseng, Tai-Kang-Ning or u’finer, can be effective at managing overall withdrawal symptoms.
+Acupuncture can potentially reduce symptoms when combined with certain medications.
+Also, herbal medicines, like ginseng, Tai-Kang-Ning can be effective at managing overall withdrawal symptoms.